 Circuit capacity refers to the maximum amount of current or devices that you can place on a circuit.
 A circuit is a loop of the devices on breaker or overcurrent device.
 In residential most circuits are 15 amps.

-For general use receptacles you are allowed 12 devices (refer to 8-304 CEC rule).
+For general use receptacles, you are allowed 12 devices (refer to 8-304 CEC rule).
 Most other common household circuits it is rated at 80% overcurrent capacity.
-So for a 15A circuit we can go 120V x 15A x 80% which equals 1440 watts or 12 Amps.
-More information on capacity of circuits can be found in section 8 and section 14 of CEC.
+So for a 15A circuit, we can go 120V x 15A x 80%, which equals 1440 watts or 12 Amps.
+More information on the capacity of circuits can be found in section 8 and section 14 of CEC.

 For information on electrical wiring methods see section 12 and section 26.
 In section 26-700 – 714 it talks about receptacles and placement and requirments.
-Such as wall space between receptacles and countertop spacing between receptacles.
+For example, the wall space between receptacles and countertop spacing between receptacles.
 All these sections should be understood in order to properly wire, even for simple installs.

 Calculations of residential services and total ampacity required can be done through section 8 of CEC.
 This can become very complicated and is best left to a professional.
-For example if your adding a legal suite you may be required to do a full calculation.
-If the calculations end up at certain point you may even need to upgrade your service to a 200Amp.
-This is a part that can be slipped by and I have seen it happen.
+For example, if your adding a legal suite, you may be required to do a full calculation.
+If the calculations end up at a certain point you may even need to upgrade your service to a 200Amp.
+This is a part that can be slipped by, and I have seen it happen.
 It is best to be prepared for it.
-So if you are adding a lot of power you maybe best to get a licensed electrician to do these calculations for you.
+So if you are adding a lot of power, you may best get a licensed electrician to do these calculations for you.

 Tamper resistant receptacles

-If we look again at section 26 of the CEC we will find that many of the receptacles in a residential home are to be tamper resistant.
-This is maily for protection against someone, especially children getting electrocuted.
-For exemptions for tamper proof see rule 26-700 and 712.
-In general it is a good idea to just install TR receptacles throughout as it wont hurt anything.
+If we look again at section 26 of the CEC, we will find that many of the receptacles in a residential home are to be tamper-resistant.
+This is mainly for protection against someone, especially children getting electrocuted.
+For exemptions for tamper-proof, see rules 26-700 and 712.
+In general, it is a good idea to just install TR receptacles throughout as it won’t hurt anything.

 Archfault and GFI circuits

-As we looked at above in section 26 of the CEC we can see it gives information on the requirments of archfaults and GFCI circuits/receptacles.
-For example any receptacle within 1.5 of a sink, basin, tub shall be protected by a GFCI device.
+As we looked at above in section 26 of the CEC, we can see it gives information on the requirements of arc faults and GFCI circuits/receptacles.
+For example, any receptacle within 1.5 of a sink, basin, tub shall be protected by a GFCI device.

 If we move to section 30 in CEC we can also see that a switch within 1000mm to 500mm will be required to be GFI protected.
-Section 26-720 explains a bit as well for combination archfault devices.
-Most circuits that have an outlet installed will require a combination archfault.
+Section 26-720 explains a bit as well for combination arc fault devices.
+Most circuits that have an outlet installed will require a combination arc fault.

-For exemptions on circuits not requiring archfault protection go through section 26.
-A side not, if you have a older panel, for example a federal stablock it does not have a combination archfault available.
-You would actually need to run a deadfront combination archfault in order to achieve proper protection.
+For exemptions on circuits not requiring arc fault protection, go through section 26.
+As a side note, if you have an older panel, a federal stablock does not have a combination arc fault available.
+You would actually need to run a dead front combination arc fault to achieve proper protection.
 It is good to note that the CEC can become daunting and confusing, especially if you have never gone to school.
-For example you would have to go to section 62 to find out you would need GFI protection for heating devices near sinks or showers.
-This is a good reason why there is 4 years in Alberta apprenticeship and another 3 years before you can obtain you Masters.
+For example, you would have to go to section 62 to find out you would need GFI protection for heating devices near sinks or showers.
+This is a good reason why there are 4 years in Alberta apprenticeship and another 3 years before obtaining your Masters.
 The electrical trade is filled with many rules and is constantly changing code and safety implementations.

 Roughing in electrical